About World Heritage Sites

 *After inscription as a World Heritage site, the World Heritage Committee will conduct periodic monitoring surveys to confirm the preservation status of the property.

 • QWhat efforts are necessary after Hikone Castle becomes a World Heritage Site?
 A It is important to carefully protect Hikone Castle while promoting local development appropriate for a World Heritage Site.
 Inscription on World Heritage List is considered as a sustainable local development initiative by the SDGs.
-Even after Hikone Castle is inscribed on World Heritage List, while preserving and improving Hikone Castle, it is necessary for everyone to work together to create a city that makes the most of the castle and is worthy of World Heritage status, so as to attract people to visit and local residents to keep living in Hikone.
+Even after Hikone Castle is inscribed on World Heritage List, while preserving and improving Hikone Castle, it is necessary for everyone to work together to create a city that makes the most of the castle and is worthy of World Heritage status, so as to attract people to visit and local communities to keep living in Hikone.